-Reprinted from the November / December 2013 issue of “Christian Woman” Magazine.
+Reprinted from the April 2014 issue of “Gospel Advocate” Magazine.